ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/rtos.md

 <h2 id="rtos-api">RTOS overview</h2>

-The Mbed OS RTOS provides C++ APIs to manage objects like threads, synchronization objects, and timers.
-It also provides interfaces for attaching application specific idle hook function, read the OS tick count and implements functionality to report RTOS errors.
+The Mbed OS RTOS provides C++ APIs to manage objects such as threads, synchronization objects and timers.
+It also provides interfaces for attaching an application-specific idle hook function, reads the OS tick count and implements functionality to report RTOS errors.

 The code of the Mbed RTOS can be found in the [`mbed-os`](https://github.com/ARMmbed/mbed-os) repository, in the [RTOS subdirectory](https://github.com/ARMmbed/mbed-os/tree/master/rtos).
 See [the Doxygen](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/group__rtos.html) for more information.

 #### RTOS Ticker

 Platforms using RTOS, including Mbed OS, need a mechanism for counting the time and scheduling tasks.
-This is usually done by a timer which generates periodic interrupts and is called system tick timer.
-Under Mbed OS, we call this mechanism RTOS ticker.
+A timer that generates periodic interrupts and is called system tick timer usually does this.
+Under Mbed OS, we call this mechanism the RTOS ticker.

 SysTick is a standard timer available on most Cortex-M cores.
 Its main purpose is to raise an interrupt with set frequency (usually 1ms).
 In addition, many Mbed OS platforms implement timers as part of peripherals.
 Mbed OS supports using SysTick or the peripheral timers as RTOS ticker.

-Mbed OS platforms uses SysTick as the default RTOS ticker, but if you want to use one of the peripheral timers as your RTOS ticker you can do so by overriding the default SysTick timer.
-For example, see [Low Power Ticker](/docs/development/reference/low-power-ticker.html) on how to use external low power timer to perform power efficient timing operations that only requires millisecond accuracy.
+The Mbed OS platforms uses SysTick as the default RTOS ticker, but if you want to use one of the peripheral timers as your RTOS ticker, you can override the default SysTick timer.
+For example, see [Low Power Ticker](/docs/development/reference/low-power-ticker.html) on how to use an external low power timer to perform power efficient timing operations that only require millisecond accuracy.

 #### RTOS APIs